 Hebe was the sister of Ares and Hephaestus and Eilythia, the goddess of childbirth.

 Hebe was the wife of the demigod Heracles.
 Hebe married Heracles shortly after he attained immortality, and the couple bore two sons, Alexiaris and Anicetus.

 Through Hebe, Heracles also attained eternal youth, much to the displeasure of Hebe's mother, Hera, who constantly fought Heracles.

 The residence of Hebe was atMount Olympus.
 She usually prepared her mother Hera's chariot or took care of her brother Ares by dressing him with splendid clothes, preparing his bath and washing his clothes.

-Mainly, however, Hebe acted as a servant to the Olympian Gods, pouring sweet nectar into their glasses, until Ganymede, the lover of Zeus, was brought to Mount Olympus and replaced the goddess.
+Mainly, however, Hebe acted as a servant to the Olympian Gods, pouring sweet nectar into their glasses, until Ganymede, a lover of Zeus, was brought to Mount Olympus and replaced the goddess.

-Hebe was a youthful woman, usually wearing a golden wreath.
+Hebe was a youthful woman who usually wore a golden wreath.